 Definition: Combative and aggressive behavior, physical restlessness, or extreme irritability (1).
 Agitation in pregnancy is an obstetric emergency due to risk of harm to mother and/or baby/fetus.

-Risks associated with untreated peripartum agitation: Preterm delivery, placental abnormalities, low birth weight, postnatal death, spontaneous abortion (3).
-Agitation secondary to untreated alcohol withdrawal increases risk for preterm birth and low birth weight (1).
+Risks of untreated peripartum agitation: Preterm delivery, placental abnormalities, low birth weight, postnatal death, spontaneous abortion (3).

 Determine the cause!